contributte/apitte/.docs/mapping.md

 ```

 You can override `ConstraintValidatorFactory` on `SymfonyValidator`.
 If you want to use [custom validation contstraints](https://symfony.com/doc/current/validation/custom_constraint.html) with support of Nette DI,
 you should also install [contributte/validator](https://github.com/contributte/validator).
+If you want to use translated constraint messages, you can use [contributte/translation](https://github.com/contributte/translation).
 Take a look at example.

 ```yaml
 services: